Great restaurants in Santiago de Compostela

 Fish and shellfish lovers will be in for a treat while in Galicia, considered to be the seafood capital of Spain.

-Our suggestion? be adventurous and try as many new things as possible!
+Our suggestion?
+Be adventurous and try as many new things as possible!

 Great Restaurants in Santiago de Compostela